zixuansunnydeng/prefect-zoomcamp/README.md

 Create a GCS Bucket block in UI

-Alternatively, create these blocks using code by following the template in the [blocks](./blocks/) folder.
+Alternatively, create these blocks using code by following the templates in the [blocks](./blocks/) folder.

 ## Create flow code